ngtrdai197/ngtrdai197/README.md

 ### Hi there 👋

 My name is Dai Nguyen.
-Currently, I am contributing to the development of a digital transportation, delivery, and payment product using electric vehicles as a backend engineer at <a href="https://www.xanhsm.com/" target="_blank">Xanh SM</a>.
+I am working as a backend engineer at <a href="https://www.xanhsm.com/" target="_blank">Xanh SM</a>.
+The product provides smart car booking and transportation services, using Vinfast electric cars/motorbikes.
 <br />
 I am a developer who is highly interested in Go/TypeScript.<br />My tech stack: Golang, and full-stack TS like NestJs, Angular, ReactJs with Typescript and things around it.